zephyrproject-rtos/zephyr/doc/guides/networking/overview.rst

   applications are implemented.

 * **LWM2M** OMA Lightweight Machine-to-Machine Protocol
-  (`LwM2M specification 1.0.2`_) is
-  supported via the "Register Device" API (Register, De-Register and Update) and has template implementations for Security, Server, Device Management and Firmware objects.
-Bootstrap support is currently not supported.
+  (`LwM2M specification 1.0.2`_) is supported via the "Bootstrap", "Client Registration", "Device Management & Service Enablement" and "Information Reporting" interfaces.
+The required core LwM2M objects are implemented as well as several IPSO Smart Objects.
   :ref:`lwm2m-client-sample` implements the library as an example.

 * **DNS** Domain Name Service